-Workgroup view
+Workgroup Conclusions

-- The Workgroup believes that the Terms of Reference have been fulfilled and CMP224 has been fully considered.
-On 30th January 2014 the Workgroup voted by a majority of 5 to 3 that CMP224 WACM1 best facilitates the Applicable CUSC Objectives out of the options put forward and also better facilitates the Applicable CUSC Objectives than the baseline and so should be implemented. - For reference the CUSC Objectives for the Use of System Charging Methodology are; - That compliance with the use of system charging methodology facilitates effective (a) competition in the generation and supply of electricity and (so far as is consistent therewith) facilitates competition in the sale, distribution and purchase of electricity; - That compliance with the use of system charging methodology results in charges (b) which reflect, as far as is reasonably practicable, the costs (excluding any payments between transmission licensees which are made under and accordance with the STC) incurred by transmission licensees in their transmission businesses and which are compatible with standard licence condition C26 (Requirements of a connect and manage connection); - That, so far as is consistent with sub-paragraphs (a) and (b), the use of system (c) charging methodology, as far as is reasonably practicable, properly takes account of the developments in transmission licensees' transmission businesses; and - Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency.
+- 8.1 The Workgroup believes that the Terms of Reference have been fulfilled and CMP224 has been fully considered. - 8.2 For reference the CUSC Objectives for the Use of System Charging Methodology are; - That compliance with the use of system charging methodology facilitates effective competition in the generation and supply of electricity and (so far as is consistent therewith) facilitates competition in the sale, distribution and purchase of electricity; - That compliance with the use of system charging methodology results in charges (b) which reflect, as far as is reasonably practicable, the costs (excluding any payments between transmission licensees which are made under and accordance with the STC) incurred by transmission licensees in their transmission businesses and which are compatible with standard licence condition C26 (Requirements of a connect and manage connection); - That, so far as is consistent with sub-paragraphs (a) and (b), the use of system (c) charging methodology, as far as is reasonably practicable, properly takes account of the developments in transmission licensees' transmission businesses; and - Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency.